Jeffrey Katzenberg is looking to raise $2B for a new video startup

 Katzenberg told The New York Times that he’s building a new company that will develop high-quality, short-form video video for smartphones and tablets.
 The name of the company is WndrCo, whose sparse website currently describes it as “a new media and technology company” that’s based in Los Angeles and San Francisco.

 Apparently Katzenberg is looking to raise $2 billion for the company (which he admits is “a high bar”), and he’s had meetings with everyone from Apple to Disney to Google.
+A regulatory filing from early this year revealed that WndrCo had already raised $591 million.

 With all the spending that he’s hoping to do to create new content, Katzenberg said it’s critically important to own the distribution platform as well: “Content is the king maker, it’s not the king.
 The king is the platform.
 HBO is the king.
 Netflix is the king.
 Spotify is the king.”Featured Image: James Jeffrey/Flickr UNDER A CC BY 2.0 LICENSE